Mainland, Orkney: Ferry

 Two services also connect Caithness, with South Ronaldsay, which is in turn connected to Mainland by road.

 Inter-island ferry services connect all the inhabited islands to Orkney Mainland, and are operated by Orkney Ferries, a company owned by Orkney Islands Council.

 Flora and fauna

 Mainland has a great deal of marine life surrounding it, especially seabirds.
 Corncrakes can also be found in some parts.
 The Loch of Harray can host up to 10,000 wintering duck and is important for pochard.
+Some 4,000 ha of Mainland’s moorland has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of red-throated loons, short-eared owls, hen harriers and merlins.